 My Kuflink Investing Strategy

 This is not too complicated.
-I would favour the self-select product here, because this would allow selection of what (in my opinion) are the better loans – under an auto-invest you will be exposed to these, and gain a lower level of interest to boot.
+I would favour the self-select product here, because this would allow selection of what (in my opinion) are the better loans.
+Under an auto-invest you will be exposed to some of the not so good ones, and gain a lower level of interest to boot.
 Some things I would do: